Iamhexi/2d_open_world_game/README.md

 - [x] Each NPCs should have an original dialogue.
 Dialogues should be automatically loaded from text files.
 - [x] Allow the player to replay any dialogue infinite number of times.
 - [x] Add path to an individual NPC follow.
 Some NPCs may just stand.
-- [ ] Fix the bug causing the player to stop moving only in the conversation with the first NPC and allowing the player to move in the later ones.
+- [x] Fix the bug causing the player to stop moving only in the conversation with the first NPC and allowing the player to move in the later ones.
+- [x] Fix the bug allowing an NPC to move during a conversation.

 ## Gameplay